ekkis/js-prototypes/README.md

   The `ls` command accepts two optional parameters, a regular expression to match names against, and an options object, which is passed to the underlying `fs.readdirSync()` method.
 Options may be passed without supplying a regular expression and vice-versa.

+  Like `rmdir`, this method also supports an explicit recursion directive, therefore `'/tmp'.ls({recurse: true})` will return the entire tree under the /tmp directory

   Additionally, Node versions below 10 do not support the `withFileTypes` option but this method polyfills so the output is consistent:
   ```js